Menu

 • Cama Beach State Park - Big trees, water views, a shelter and flush toilets,.
 Visit the beach if you want an extra hill.

 • Walter Hutchison County Park - Refuel on the south end of the island for Camano Perimeter riders (50, 65, 103 miles).
+Sometimes there's live music from Jeremy Abbott!

 • SAAL Brewing - A choice of meat or vegetarian tacos will be ready to serve, and the company of fellow riders will again be grand.
 Indoor and outdoor seating options.
 Food included in your ride fee.
 Buy your own local beer or cider.

-About McClinchy Camano Classic Century (aka McClinchy Mile, McClinchy Camano Climb)
+About McClinchy Camano Classic Century

 Camano Island and the Stanwood Camano Kiwanis became part of McClinchy in 2019.
-Prior to that, the Kiwanis had hosted the Camano Climb Bike Ride for more than 25 years.
+Prior to that, the Kiwanis had hosted the Camano Climb Bike Ride for more than 25 years

 McClinchy is a major fundraiser for both B.I.K.E.S. and Kiwanis.
-In addition to supporting the bike club, B.I.K.E.S. gives grants for bike-related projects such as Everett's Sharing Wheels Community Bike Shop and helmets to go with bikes for low income kids at Christmas House.
+In addition to supporting the bike club, B.I.K.E.S. gives grants for bike-related programs such as Everett's Sharing Wheels Community Bike Shop and helmets to go with bikes for low income kids at Christmas House.
 The Kiwanis use event proceeds for a high school scholarship program.

 B.I.K.E.S.
 Club was founded in the 1970s and hosts recreational bike rides year-round for members.
-To learn more see our Calendar page.
+To learn more, see our Calendar page.

 What Does Your Ride Fee Pay For?